Reading and writing are skills essential to professional success and lifelong satisfaction

 We focus on developing skills and participating in activities to stay fit-tor-life

-Our PE class emphasizes both personal fitness team sports.
+Our PE class emphasizes both personal fitness and team sports.
 The goal is to keep students active and engaged each period as they use different skills to participate in a wide variety of activities.

 We want every student to discover activities they enjoy and can continue to do for the rest of their lives.
 The class also covers soft skills including cooperation, perseverance, sportsmanship, hard work, and goal setting.

 - Yard Games including Cornhole

 - Racket sports - tennis, pickleball, and badminton

 - Table Games - foosball, ping pong, pool

 Character development is one of the most fundamental aspects of any child's education

 The principles instilled during childhood influence the type of citizen, parent or leader a student will become.
 Our Character Building program helps model appropriate behavior.
 We strive to nurture the growth of these ideals in our students' social and emotional development.